nabeelvalley/docs/src/content/blog-md/2025/31-08/week-35-trying-this-out-again.md

 ## Pages CMS

-[PagesCMS](https://pagescms.org/) is a content management system I've been using for a while that provides a nice UI for working with markdown and JSON content and is actually what I'm writing this post on right now
+[Pages CMS](https://pagescms.org/) is a content management system I've been using for a while that provides a nice UI for working with markdown and JSON content and is actually what I'm writing this post on right now